nur1popcorn/Irrlicht/README.md

 ## What it does

-Irrlicht recognises logic and structure in obfuscated classes, makes them easily accessible and enables you to inject your personal cheating-desires.
+*Irrlicht* recognises logic and structure in obfuscated classes, makes them easily accessible and enables you to inject your personal cheating-desires.

 ### Explain it to me

 The game is obfuscated.
-Therefore it makes it difficult to access data structures or invoke methods reliably.
-Not only that but the games fields, methods and classes change with each version so even if you manage to access those, they will change their names in the next version.
+Therefore, it is difficult to access data structures or invoke methods reliably.
+Not only that but the game's fields, methods and classes change their names with each version.

-Irrlicht aims to solve exactly this problem.
+*Irrlicht* aims to solve exactly this problem.

 * ### What it is